How you can save every month for a higher rate.

 The best accounts require current accounts

 The highest paying regular savers are usually restricted to existing customers of the bank.
 Though you should be able to easily open a new current account with those banks to be eligible, there might be better paying options at other banks, for example a monthly reward or cashback.
+There are also a handful of loyalty savers via building societies that require you to have been a member on a certain date.

 How interest is calculated